adryanfrey/company-research/README.md

 ## Technical Guidelines
 - Use the provided repository as your starting point.
-It was intialized with Remix.
-[Remix docs](https://remix.run/docs)
+It was intialized with React and FastAPI.
+- For UI components, use the [Mantine component library](https://mantine.dev)
 - You can import additional libraries if needed.
 - Use the OpenAI SDK for the interactions with the LLM.
 > Note: You will need an OpenAI API Key to consume the OpenAI models.
 If you don't have one / can't / don't want to set up an account with OpenAI, please reach out to us and we will provide you with an API key.
 Generally, make sure to use a cheap model in development (eg. GPT-4.1-mini).